It happens when that long-awaited item finally drops.

 Don’t lose your customers due to backorders

 Customers can navigate to a competitor’s website faster than if they were window shopping at brick-and-mortar shops.
-When they encounter something they don’t like (expensive shipping, long transit times, out of stock items, and other causes of cart abandonment), you risk not only that sale but their lifetime value as well.
+When they encounter something they don’t like (expensive shipping, long transit times, out of stock items, and other causes of cart abandonment), you risk not only that customer order but their lifetime value as well.

 Notify shoppers that there is not only a stockout, but also provide the date you expect the inventory to become available again.
 Communication is key, and the product page is the place to do it.
 Don’t let customers keep shopping on your site only to find they can’t buy it when attempting to check out.